Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Problem Description and Related Work

-Besides the above studies, other researchers~\cite{RN6301,RN6228,queue1} have also investigated GVRPs with limited AFS capacity.
+Besides the above studies, other researchers~\cite{RN6301,RN6228,queue1} have also investigated GrVRPs with limited AFS capacity.
 In these studies, vehicle waiting times at AFSs are modeled by queuing processes that operate independently of vehicle routes.
 This means route planning cannot influence the queuing dynamics at AFSs.
-In contrast, GVRP-PCAFS requires route plans to be made explicitly to reduce congestion at AFSs, thereby avoiding long waiting times.
+In contrast, GrVRP-PCAFS requires route plans to be made explicitly to reduce congestion at AFSs, thereby avoiding long waiting times.
 From a practical point of view, these two types of approaches are suitable for different scenarios.
 Specifically, the queuing-based approaches~\cite{RN6301,RN6228,queue1} are well-suited for modeling public refueling stations, where individual companies have limited control over the overall queuing process.
-GVRP-PCAFS~\cite{RN6218,RN6217,RN6219} is well-suited to model scenarios involving private refueling stations, where the logistics company can coordinate all vehicle routes to manage congestion at the stations.
+GrVRP-PCAFS~\cite{RN6218,RN6217,RN6219} are well-suited to model scenarios involving private refueling stations, where the logistics company can coordinate all vehicle routes to manage congestion at the stations.